-Commercial companies are also able to take advantage of the expertise held within IINSAFSS through project consultancy work by members of staff or through placements and internship opportunities with students and graduates.
+Commercial companies are also able to take advantage of the expertise held within NSAFSS through project consultancy work by members of staff or through placements and internship opportunities with students and graduates.

-The International Institute of Nutritional Sciences and Applied Food Safety Studies is the home for the centres of excellence for:
+The Nutritional Sciences and Applied Food Safety Studies (NSAFSS) Group is the home for the centres of excellence for:

 Nutritional Sciences: led by Professor Nicola Lowe

 Undertaking internationally based research in the areas of micronutrient metabolism, dietary recommendations, and relationships between diet and health with strong collaborative research links in Pakistan, Peru and Europe through our various funded research programmes.
 We support MSc and PhD research degrees.

 Food Safety and HACCP Practice: led by Professor Carol Wallace